desmos-labs/desmos/x/reports/spec/02-concepts.md

 The subspace id of a reason represents the subspace inside which this reason is valid.
 Since subspaces can have very different Term of Services from one another, each of them should register their reasons independently so that users are limited in why a report can be created.

 ### ID
-The unique ID that identifies the reason itself.
-This ID is automatically assigned to the reason at the moment of its creation in a sequential way, just like the report ID.
+A reason id represents the unique id within the subspace that can be used to uniquely reference the registered reason.
+This is assigned automatically when handling either a `MsgSupportStandardReason` or `MsgAddReason` message.

 ### Title
 The title of the reason.